matanox/bandits/readme.md

 Alternatively use the `requirements.txt` file for setting up directly with pip3.

-Or just install whatever packages that come up as import errors as my environment has many items unnecessary for this project.
+Or just install whatever packages that come up as import errors, as my environment has many items unnecessary for this project.